smbeiragh/sanam/content/namespaces.md

 }

 /* BAD */
-/* sould not bound on to utill class*/
+/* should not bound on to utill class*/
 .someClass .u-pullLeft{
     color: blue;
 }